aferg44/csc1254-sp2016/info/grading.rst

 the file is not named correctly (even if off by one character).

-A solution code, or an item of the solution code,  earns **half credit** if: the code has a logical or run-time error, the code is not documented, the code does not meet problem constraints, or the code is illegible or has inconsistent style.
+A solution code, or an item of the solution code,  earns **half credit** if: the code has a logical or run-time error, the code does not meet problem constraints, or the code is illegible or has inconsistent style.

 In all other cases, the code earns **full credit**.
 In the special case that a code is plagiarized (from on-line, a classmate, a previous student of the